 - Basic – $19.99/month

 3. Device Activation

-Once you buy a Jitterbug device, you’ve got to get it activated before you can use it.
-Since Jitterbug doesn’t have physical stores like the Big 4 wireless carriers, they walk you through the process of activating your device online.
+Once you buy a Jitterbug device, you’ve got to activate it before you can use it.
+Since Jitterbug doesn’t have physical stores like the big wireless carriers, the website walks you through the process of activating your device online.

-Once you enter the zip code where the device will be used most often, you’ll be prompted to give the following info:
+Once you enter the ZIP code where the device will be used most often, you’ll be prompted to give the following information: